-Forward-thinking retailers should see PSD2’s tougher security requirements as a rare opportunity to seize a competitive edge by building a state-of-the-art payment experience for customers, a new independent research firm analysis concludes.
+Forward-thinking retailers should see PSD2’s requirements as a rare opportunity to seize a competitive edge by building a state-of-the-art payment experience for customers, a new independent research firm analysis concludes.

 The report by Forrester Research, titled “Retailers, Use PSD2 to Drive Differentiation for Your Customers,” Jan.
 17, 2020, freely acknowledges the challenges and potential damage to conversions the new rules bring.
 For instance, retailers, payment providers and others have criticized Strong Customer Authentication (SCA), for adding friction to the checkout process.

 But with enforcement of new rules now only months, not years, away, Forrester Research analysts are telling European merchants that there is plenty of upside to doing PSD2 right.
 And while the report doesn’t mention it, COVID-19 might actually play a role in making PSD2’s requirements more palatable to the consumers who will confront them every day.